A guide to student bus passes

 Stagecoach operate services in many university cities across England and have a strong presence in Scotland.
 Their student bus pass, the UniRider, is one of the best-value passes for students out there.

 The cost varies from city-to-city (related to variations in single ticket prices) and you can book and buy online.
 Click here for current prices.

 - Cheltenham University of Gloucestershire

 - Dundee, Dunfermline, Fife, Glenrothes, Kirkcaldy & St Andrews

 First Group student passes

-You’ll find the pink and white buses of First Group in a number of university cities across the UK, including Manchester, Leeds and Bristol.
-See the full list below.
+You’ll find the pink and white buses of First Group in a number of university cities across mainland UK, including Manchester, Leeds and Bristol (full list below).

 - Bristol, Bath and the West